 As a social enterprise, we have a deep-rooted belief that better decisions make a better world.
 However, improving decisions is a messy and difficult thing.
 For this reason, we have laid out a clear set of criteria for what constitutes good work.
 Our approach is inspired by many of the organizations and individuals we use as role models.

-We believe that a good approach to creating social impact is SPICE: Socially driven, Pragmatic, Inventive, Catalytic and Evidence based.
+We believe that a good approach to creating social impact is SPICE: Socially conscious, Pragmatic, Inventive, Catalytic and Evidence based.
 We use these criteria to evaluate ourselves, our work, the clients we choose to take on and the people we make part of our team.
 Read more about SPICE below: